ilgarmehmetali/Website/stories/2017-06-12-ld35-labyrinth.rst

 Theme of the gamejam was "shapeshift".
 I wanted to create a shapeshifting labyrinth that changes as you progress, even if you turn back you would face a new area.
 The mood of the game came out pretty good i think, might turn this into something actualy worth playing.

+I used Unity3D with C#, Blender and Gimp while making this.

 You can play my entry here_ (25mb~)

 .. slides::